Google Local Search Glossary

 Blacklist – A blacklist may be maintained for unambiguous city names that, when combined with one or more other words, mean something other than their respective cities.
 For example, assume that the city of Orlando, Florida is an unambiguous city.
 When Orlando appears in a search query with the word Bloom, however, the user likely desires information associated with the actor “Orlando Bloom” and not information concerning flower shops in the city of Orlando.
 If the city name together with one or more other search terms of the query appear on the blacklist, then a regular web search may be performed based on the search term(s) of the query.

-Authoritative Document – The identification of a document or web page (URL) that is associated with a business at a location.
+Authoritative Document – The identification of a document or web page (URL) that is associated with a business at a location in Google local search.
 This system determines documents that are associated with a location, identifies a group of signals associated with each of the documents, and determines the authoritativeness of the documents for the location based on the signals.

 Document Segmentation – A document may be segmented based on a visual model of the document.
 The visual model is determined according to an amount of visual whitespace or gaps that are in the document.
 The visual model is used to identify a hierarchical structure of the document, which may then be used to segment the document.